-My best mate Tom has been pretty good with helping me get started on it.
+My best mate Tom has been pretty good with helping me get on PrEP.
 Well… for the most part.

-The mellow, deep house transmitted digitally from mobile to sound system fades out.
+The mellow dance music on the sound system fades out.
 I press play on another faithful playlist to provide an uncomplicated acoustic backdrop, adding to the relaxed atmosphere.
-The current mood is in stark contrast to the tone of my last conversation with Tom though.
-We seemed to have wildly differing views about my use of PrEP.
+The vibe is in stark contrast to the tone of my last conversation with Tom though.
+We had wildly different views about using PrEP.

-Now don’t get me wrong.
-He’s not a bad guy, or anti-PrEP or anything; he uses it too!
-Tom has joined our ever-growing number of mates using antiretrovirals for treating HIV or preventing it.
-Since then he’s been on some crusader-style mission to get anybody he encounters on to PrEP too.
-I genuinely admire his compulsive passion to act on what he believes: “It’s about being personally responsible, Charlie.
+Now, don’t get me wrong.
+He’s not a bad guy or anti-PrEP, or anything; he uses it too!
+Tom has joined our ever-growing number of mates using antiretrovirals to treat HIV or prevent it.
+Since then he’s been on some crusader-style mission to get anybody he encounters on PrEP too.
+I genuinely admire his passion to act on what he believes: “It’s about being personally responsible, Charlie.
 It’s about standing up for people living with HIV, Charlie.
 It’s about the whole community getting on board to make an impact, Charlie.”

 “I just want to take my PrEP quietly every morning with my coffee and that’s it.
 I don’t want to make a meal out of swallowing a little blue pill.”

 So what if my reasons for taking it aren’t ‘good reasons’… according to Tom.
 Who says we’re supposed to be part of some noble cause to use it?
-Why?
 What difference does it make if my reasons don’t measure up to someone else’s values?
-Don’t focus on what makes us different.
+There’s no need to focus on what makes us different.
 What’s important here is recognising what we have in common.
-Regardless of anybody’s reasons to use PrEP, the outcome is the same: being extremely well protected against HIV.
+Regardless of anyone’s reasons to use PrEP, the outcome is still the same: being extremely well protected against HIV.

-I absentmindedly stroke the faux fur cushion part wedged under my arm while contemplating some suitably rehearsed, sanctimonious retort for when Tom and I next hang out.
+I absentmindedly stroke the faux fur cushion wedged under my arm while contemplating some suitably rehearsed retort for when Tom and I next hang out.
 It’s kinda funny.
 Just not in the humorous way.
-All of these beliefs, emotions and chains of reasoning that create richness in our lives.
+All of these beliefs and emotions that create richness in our lives.
 While all the time there’s this virus we call HIV not caring about psychological sophistications of human beings.
 It’s just a virus looking for its next host.

-“Regardless of anybody’s reasons to use PrEP, the outcome is the same: being extremely well protected against HIV.”
+“Regardless of anyone’s reasons to use PrEP, the outcome is still the same: being extremely well protected against HIV.”

 A knock at the door breaks my spiralling train of thought.
 He’s here.

-I make us some drinks and we sit down together side by side, our inconsequential chit-chat serving as linguistic foreplay before the main event.
-He asks “So what’s news with you?” while I’m soaking up just how handsome he is.
+I make us some drinks and we sit down together side by side, our inconsequential chit-chat serving as verbal foreplay before the main event.
+He asks “So what’s news with you?” while I soak up just how handsome he is.
 He has this air of constant ease and authority.
 Confidence is sexy.

 “Oh you know; same old.
 Work’s going well…” This is it.
 Now’s the time to come out with it.
 “I started PrEP”.
-An ice cube expands with an almost imperceptible cracking sound in someone’s glass.
+An ice cube makes a popping sound in someone’s glass.

 “Good for you Charlie!
-How’s it going?” is his reply.
-His convivial tone reinforces a sympathetic sense of affinity between us.
+How’s that going?”
+His convivial tone reinforces a sympathetic sense of understanding between us.
 “Yeah, umm, no dramas really.
 I didn’t get any side effects or anything.
-It’s been pretty uneventful… so far.”
+It’s not been that exciting… so far.”

 “Oh yeah?
 That’s good to hear.”
 He raises a single eyebrow while taking a slow, gentle sip, never breaking eye contact.
-I can’t help but peripherally notice a single droplet of condensation trickle erratically down the side of his cold glass as he tilts it to his lips.
+I can’t help but notice a droplet of condensation trickle erratically down the cold glass as he tilts it to his lips.
 “Welcome to the club.
-Just had my results back from my one year anniversary appointment.”
+Just got my test results back from my one year anniversary appointment.”

 As always, safe sex is a negotiation and it is important to be respectful of other people’s sexual health choices.

-PrEP helps prevent HIV, but it doesn’t prevent other STIs.
-Using a condom every time can help reduce the chance of acquiring some STIs, but does not eliminate it completely.
-Going for regular sexual health testing is the only way to be sure whether you have an STI.
+PrEP prevents HIV, but it doesn’t prevent other STIs.
+Using a condom every time helps prevent most STIs.
+Going for regular sexual health testing is the only way to know if you have an STI.
 Discover more in Eight reasons why you should get an STI test, even if you don’t think you need one

 Charlie’s previous stories involve negotiating safe sex with a PrEP user: He told me he’s on PrEP and wanted raw sex, here’s what I said and supporting his friend’s concern about acquiring HIV: My mate got an STI from his undetectable buddy — could he get HIV too?

-If you’d like to know more about many of the topics raised in this story, check out the following articles:
+If you’d like to know more about some of the topics raised in this story, check out: